digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

 Key Generation and Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Canton keys are generated in the node and stored in the node's primary storage.
-Canton allows for the use of
+Canton keys are generated in the node and stored in the node's primary storage
+by default.
+This does not guarantee that the private keys are protected at rest
+or at runtime, for instance against a malicious administrator.
+To counter these
-a Key Management Service (KMS) to either: (a) `encrypt the private keys and
+threats, Canton allows for the use of a Key Management Service (KMS) to
+either: (a) `encrypt the stored private keys and protect them at rest` or (b)
-protect them locally` or (b) `directly use the KMS to store and manage the private keys`.
+`directly use the KMS to store and manage the private keys` to protect the keys
-You can find more information on how to configure this service in
+at rest and runtime.
+You can find more information on how to configure this
-:ref:`Key Management Service (KMS) Setup <kms>`.
+service in :ref:`Key Management Service (KMS) Setup <kms>`.

 Public Key Distribution using Topology Management